How To Make Whiskey Taste Better: Enhance Your Sip

 Ginger ale is a favorite, especially over ginger beer, because it’s sweeter.
 Trying different mixers can bring out whiskey’s unique flavors.
 Cola, for example, highlights caramel notes, while coconut water adds honeyed sweetness.

-Citrus juices like lemonade or orange juice add a zesty touch.
-They can also soften the taste of less expensive whiskeys.
+Citrus juices like lemonade or orange juice add a zesty touch and can soften the taste of less expensive whiskeys.
 Whiskey cocktails often include vermouth, as in the Boulevardier and Blood & Sand.
 Bitters, like in the Old Fashioned, add complexity.

 For a unique flavor, mix whiskey with unexpected items like pickle juice or tea.
 The right mix is crucial.
 A two-to-one ratio of coconut water to whiskey can be amazing.